NRI Income Tax & Compliance

 • Applicable on income taxable between INR 12,00,000 and INR 12,75,000.

-So, from the above information, marginal relief is only available for Indian residents with a certain taxable income.
+Based on the above information, marginal relief is available only to Indian residents with a certain taxable income.
 It is not available for NRIs and Hindu Undivided Families (HUFs).
 Also, not applicable to the taxable income more than INR 12,75,000.
 Considering this, on that increased income, taxes at the regular rate will be charged.

-This is all about who marginal relief is applicable to.
+This is all about who marginal relief applies to.
 Moving ahead, let's now the about this relief for individuals.

-As mentioned above, marginal relief is provided to individuals to avoid paying extra tax on the income due to a certain small arise in it.
-As on the increased income, a surcharge is imposed by the tax officials for earning more than the threshold limit during a financial year.
+As mentioned above, marginal relief is provided to individuals to avoid paying extra tax on income due to a slight increase in it.
+As for increased revenue, tax officials impose a surcharge on earnings above the threshold limit during a financial year.
 Through this relief, you only pay the tax on the difference amount, not more than what you earned.
 Confused?
 Let us better understand this through some illustrations.

 Case 1

 If the total income is more than INR 50,00,000 but less than INR 1 crore.
 In this scenario, that person is liable to pay a 10% surcharge on his calculated income tax.
-However, as per income tax provisions, to certain taxpayers in India, a marginal relief will be provided up to the difference between the extra payable tax (surcharge included) and the excess amount over INR 50,00,000.
+However, as per income tax provisions, certain taxpayers in India will be provided with marginal relief up to the difference between the extra tax payable (surcharge included) and the excess amount over INR 50,00,000.

 Now, suppose Mr. A is a taxpayer who has INR 51,00,000 during the financial year 2024-25.
-From the above-mentioned information, calculate the marginal relief available for him.
+From the information mentioned above, calculate the marginal relief available for him.

 • Mr. A is liable to pay a 10% surcharge on this total taxable income, i.e., INR 14,76,750.